wasta-linux/tt-bandwidth-manager/README.md

 If ```systemctl status tt-bandwidth-manager.service``` shows that the app is managing a network interface other than the current one, e.g. wlp2s0 (Wi-Fi device interface) instead of wgpia0 (wireguard VPN interface), please use ```systemctl restart tt-bandwidth-manager.service``` to update it.
 This may also be needed when the VPN is turned off, if the VPN's interface still exists.

-For example, you've been using **tt-bandwidth-manager** and you just turned on your PIA VPN:
+For example, maybe you've been using **tt-bandwidth-manager** and you just turned on your PIA VPN:
 ```bash
 $ ip -br address
 lo               UNKNOWN        127.0.0.1/8 ::1/128